 The prom is a school event and a privilege.
 Its intent is to celebrate student dedication and hard work leading toward academic success.
 Efforts and perseverance toward following the rules of the school related to attendance, lates and behaviour will have an impact on whether a student is able to attend.
 Administration will determine who attends.
 Students who arrive to the prom under influence of drugs or alcohol will not be admitted.

-There must be no loitering in the corridors at any time while classes are in progress.
+There must be no loitering in the corridors, or washrooms, at any time .
 During lunch periods, classroom wings will be out-of-bounds 5 minutes from the beginning of the period until 5 minutes prior to the end of the period.

-St. Marys has a staff of 5 Hall Monitors, whose role is to direct tardy students to their classes and to help enforce the school uniform code.
-Students are reminded to treat them with all the respect and co-operation they would extend to any other teacher or staff member in the school.
+St. Marys has a staff of two Lunch Supervisors and one Security Guard, whose role is to direct tardy students to their classes and to help enforce the school code of conduct and uniform.
+Students are required to treat them with all the respect and co-operation they would extend to any other teacher or staff member in the school.

 A locker is assigned to you when you begin your schooling at St. Marys and will remain your locker while you are a student here.
 A student who occupies a locker not assigned to him/her will have the lock removed and locker contents held at the office.

 Lockers are locked with SMH Locks.
 Only SMH supplied locks may be used (any other lock will be removed).
 A one-time lock/locker usage fee of $8.00 is charged and the lock combination provided at time of initial registration.
 Do not share your combination with anyone.
 If you experience difficulty with your lock or locker, please report the problem to the Main Office.

 Students must carry all materials for the morning or afternoon classes to avoid having to return to lockers between classes.
 Please keep your locker neat and clean.
 Do not allow old lunches and junk to pile up.
 There will be periodic designated times throughout the year for locker clean out.